YLDAPhoenix11/Personalization/HW2.md

 #### The best parameters:
    * In order to have good performance, we need to train the model by finding a good set of parameters.
    * For KNN, the best neighbor size for our model is k =55.
-   * For SVD, the less the learning rate and the higher the regularization weights are better for this project.
+   * For SVD, regularization = 0.1 with learning rate at 0.011 is better for this project.
    * For NMF, the best latent dimensions is at 12.